Close

 The project also benefits from recent methodological developments specific to continental water quality, which allow the creation of a new service dedicated to small hydrological objects.

-Based on the monitoring of key water quality parameters of individual reservoirs, it is proposed to provide spatialized indicators of the evolution of these water bodies by exploiting big data type techniques (machine learning, deep learning), in order to classify the reservoirs into large types of water bodies according to their short- and medium-term evolution, but also with regard to their sensitivity to critical events, particularly during severe drought episodes.
-An important originality of the project will thus be the production of indicators on the trajectory of water bodies, which will aggregate hydrological, climatic and socio-economic modelling data.
+Based on the monitoring of key water quality parameters of individual reservoirs, XtremQuality provides spatialized indicators of the evolution of these water bodies by exploiting big data type techniques (machine learning, deep learning), in order to classify the reservoirs into large types of water bodies according to their short- and medium-term evolution, but also with regard to their sensitivity to critical events, particularly during severe drought episodes (Joffre et al. 2026).
+An important originality of the project is the production of indicators on the trajectory of water bodies, which will aggregate hydrological, climatic and socio-economic modelling data.

 Application site(s)